jacobangel/disme/README.md

 # Disme

-Basic resume site built using emberjs.
+Basic resume site built using emberjs on top of a sinatra backend.

 ## Pronunciation
 "This me" or "Dismay".
 Unfortunately, I have a feeling posterity will decide